AdemDurdubas/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-This learning Project teaches python and numpy and pandas
+This learning Project teaches python and numpy and pandas.
+As my first submit was not well enough i have to impreove and resubmit.
+Python seems to be a very powerful tool for data analysts.

+Task is to learn the version handling with github.
+At the end pupil should be able to create own branches and software changes.
+Afterwards there modifications has to be committed and put into the right target repositories.

 ### Files used
 bikeshare.py
-some csv data files
+some csv data files containing share data from different cities

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Most probably **udacity** is the owner of all content and scripts used in this course.